kevinrefermat/Sticky/README.md

 #### `NSManagedObjectContext` is passed into `block`

-This allows you to avoid an unnecessary declaration of `context` outside the scope of the `block`.
+This allows you to avoid an unnecessary declaration of `context` outside the scope of `block`.

 **Note:** `perform(block:)` retains the receiving context until `block` returns.